TheOdinProject/curriculum/databases/project_databases.md

 ## Solutions

-* Some of the solutions are listed at the bottom of the main page (thus far they are only available for the first two sections)
+* Some of the solutions are listed at the bottom of the main page (thus far they are only available for the first two sections).
 * Solutions for the "More Join Operations" section are available [HERE](http://www.gideondsouza.com/blog/solutions-to-sqlzoo.net-more-join-operation-questions-movie-database#.UjuLHGRgbKw).